2023 State of the Union Address: Issues mentioned

-Interruptions by Congress
+Disruptions

 Several members in the audience interrupted Biden; Representative Andy Ogles yelled "it's your fault!" when Biden acknowledged fentanyl overdose deaths, and Representatives Bob Good and Marjorie Taylor Greene shouted "liar!" during Biden's comments about Republicans cutting Social Security and Medicare.
 Greene stayed seated when Biden introduced the Ukrainian ambassador to the United States Oksana Markarova and the family of Tyre Nichols.

 Responses

 Republican

 Governor Sarah Huckabee Sanders of Arkansas gave the Republican response to the president's address.
 In her speech, Sanders criticized Biden's for allegedly prioritizing "woke fantasies" over the livelihoods of Americans.
 Sanders also stated that "we are under attack in a left-wing culture war we didn't start and never wanted to fight".

 Representative Juan Ciscomani delivered the Republican response in Spanish.

 Working Families Party

 Representative Delia Ramirez (IL-03) delivered the Working Families Party response.
 In her speech, Ramirez praised the Biden administration's record while calling for action to revive the expanded child tax credit, enact a $15 minimum wage, and expand Medicaid.